This information is for people living in Northern Ireland.

 Introductory tenants

-Tenants who lived in social housing for less than a year are called ‘introductory tenants.’
+You are an introductory tenant if you have lived in social housing for less than a year.
 During this time, you’re in a trial period for your tenancy and have fewer rights than secure tenants.

 Reasons for evicting introductory tenants